Search results

-Below is a list of common denominators for scientific publications:
+Below is a list of common features of scientific publications:

-- They communicate scientific results from a study.
+• They communicate scientific results from research studies.

-- They are published in scientific channels, usually journals, published by publishers in trade of scientific publication (usually, but not always).
+• They are published in scientific channels, usually journals, published by publishers specialised in scientific publications (although not always).

 On the page Examining and assessing publications you will get advice that will help you to be critical of sources and help you assess what you are reading.

-Generally, scientific articles are the most dominant form of scientific publication, even if this varies between different fields.
+Generally, scientific articles are the most dominant form of scientific publication, even if this varies between different academic disciplines.

 Film: Scientific articles (03:17) produced by Linnaeus University Library